By Senior Technical Advisor at Elmatica, Jan Pedersen

-The use of prepreg is a trade off between a customer specifications and the optimal choice for high performance.
+The use of prepreg is a trade-off between customer specifications and the optimal choice for high performance.
 To give improved stability, the build must be 100% symmetric, and we need to choose the most robust prepregs and core constructions.
-The result will probably affect impedance that needs to be recalculated.
+The result will probably affect the impedance that needs to be recalculated.

-Copper distribution must be optimised within each layer, and should be matched within the build.
-The build must be symmetric and all pairs of layers on each side of the build centre should have equal copper weight. (fig. 1).
+The copper distribution must be optimized within each layer and should be matched within the build.
+The build must be symmetric and all pairs of layers on each side of the building center should have equal copper weight. (fig. 1).

 Split ground planes